 - external event organisers

-- our industry partners
+- our industry partners, exhibitors and sponsors

 - conference and event venues including hotels, conference centres, restaurants and golf clubs

 - expo organisers and related service providers

 - suppliers and other third parties with whom we have commercial relationships, for business, marketing, and related purposes

 - any organisation for any authorised purpose with your express consent.